This post may contain affiliate links. Please read our disclosure policy.

 a small piece of steak cooking in a cast iron skillet.

-1. Cook the vegetables while the meat is resting.
-Add an additional 1/2 tablespoon of oil to the skillet.
-Then, add the onions and bell peppers and cook, stirring frequently for 5 minutes.
+2. Cook the Vegetables: Add the remaining olive oil to the skillet.
+Add the onions and bell peppers and cook, stirring often, for 5 minutes.
 Add the garlic and cook for 30 seconds more.

 sliced yellow peppers and red onions in a cast iron skillet.

-1. Enjoy immediately.
-Spoon the meat and vegetables into warmed tortillas.
-Serve plain or top with sour cream, cheese, cilantro, guacamole, or salsa.
+1. Serve: Spoon the steak and vegetables into warmed tortillas.
+Add your favorite toppings like sour cream, cheese, cilantro, guacamole, or salsa.

 Expert Tips